Statues & Monuments in Madeira

 Other busts, statues and monuments on Madeira include busts of Baden-Powell in Funchal and the theologian Dr. Francisco Fulgencio Andrade (1889-1970) as well as a statue of Winston Churchill.

 Dr. Francisco Fulgencio Andrade was born on Madeira and worked as a teacher at the seminary in Funchal after study in Rome.
 He was also a broadcaster, writer and journalist for the Jornal da Madeira.
 The bust is on the south side of the cathedral in Rua da Sé.
 It is the work of sculptors Soares Branco and José Simão Castelo Branco from 1998.
+Also near the cathedral is a statue of Pope John Paul by António Augusto Lagoa Henriques (1995).
+He visited the island in 1991.

 The statue of Churchill is in Câmara de Lobos outside the Pestana Churchill Bay.
 It is by Portuguese artist Martim Velosa.
 The former wartime British Prime Minister Sir Winston Churchill visited the town in 1950 and fell in love with its charm.
 He spent time painting the picturesque scenes of the surrounding area.